-Statistics on children, youth and families in California from the Annie E. Casey Foundation and Children Now
+Statistics on children, youth and families in New Jersey from the Annie E. Casey Foundation and Advocates for Children of New Jersey

 Population in poverty